batikanturkmen/product-comparison-pipeline/README.md

 To be able to process the raw data written in the Kafka Topics, [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) are used.
 Stream processor, clean and validate data with basic checks, enrich it by adding timestamp and source information and convert it to [Apache Avro](https://avro.apache.org/) format.
+Since products can have very different properties from each other, we put these properties as json in the additional field.
+At first we designed the system using map structure which is supported by both Avro and Cassandra.
+However, kafka connector does not allow maps, so we use json format for additional information.
+All processed data is sent to the same topic with different source labels.

 Another significant enrichment that applied to data is adding ML score of the provider. *(In this project, did not train any model, all scores is given constantly for demonstration purpose.)*